Palizan Rural District

 Palizan Rural District (دهستان پالیزان) is in the Central District of Maraveh Tappeh County, Golestan province, Iran.
 Its capital is the village of Qazan Qayeh.

 History

-After the 2006 National Census, Maraveh Tappeh District was separated from Kalaleh County in the establishment of Maraveh Tappeh County, and Palizan Rural District was created in the new Central District.
+In 2007, Maraveh Tappeh District was separated from Kalaleh County in the establishment of Maraveh Tappeh County, and Palizan Rural District was created in the new Central District.

 Demographics

 Population

 At the time of the 2011 census, the rural district's population was 8,284 in 1,893 households.
 The 2016 census measured the population of the rural district as 9,289 in 2,494 households.
 The most populous of its 25 villages was Qazan Qayeh, with 1,992 people.